magixSui/blog/translate/ci-github-page.md

 - fqdn: Optional, sets a custom domain for your website, defaults to no custom domain support.
 - project_name: Defaults to value of fqdn or repo slug, used for metadata.
 - email: Optional, committer info, defaults to deploy@travis-ci.org.
-- name: Optional, committer, defaults to Deployment Bot.
+- name: 配置项, 提交者, 默认部署机器人。
 - committer_from_gh: Optional, defaults to false.
 Allows you to use the token’s owner name and email for commit.
 Overrides email and name options.
 - allow_empty_commit: Optional, defaults to false.
 Enabled if only keep_history is true.
 - github_url: Optional, the URL of the self-hosted GitHub enterprise, defaults to github.com.